State of the field: Binary black hole natal kicks and prospects for isolated field formation after GWTC-2: Additional parameter estimation results

 In the main text, we presented marginal posteriors on the Maxwellian and Asymmetric kick velocity dispersions inferred using GWTC-2.
-Here, in Figs.~\ref{fig:corner-maxwellian} and \ref{fig:corner-asymmetric}, we show the full posteriors under both models, including the inferred constraints on the mean $\mu_\chi$ and standard deviation $\sigma_\chi$ of the secondary BHs' natal spin magnitudes (as noted above, primaries are assumed to be non-spinning).
-Both models yield similar results for $\mu_\chi$ and $\sigma_\chi$, with component spin distributions centered at small or moderate values ($\mu_\chi < \muChiMaxwellianUpperLimit$ and $\mu_\chi< \muChiAsymmetricUpperLimit$ at 95\% credibility under the Maxwellian and Asymmetric models, respectively) but with non-zero width ($\sigma_\chi>\sigmaChiMaxwellianLowerLimit$ and $\sigma_\chi>\sigmaChiAsymmetricLowerLimit$ at 95\% credibility).
+Here, in Figs.~\ref{fig:corner-maxwellian} and \ref{fig:corner-asymmetric}, we show the full hyperparameter posteriors under both models, including the mean $\mu_\chi$ and standard deviation $\sigma_\chi$ of the secondary BHs' natal spin magnitudes (as noted above, primaries are assumed to be non-spinning).
+Both models yield similar results for $\mu_\chi$ and $\sigma_\chi$, with component spin distributions centered at small or moderate values ($\mu_\chi < \muChiMaxwellianUpperLimit$ and $\mu_\chi< \muChiAsymmetricUpperLimit$ at 95\% credibility under the Maxwellian and Asymmetric models, respectively) but with non-zero width ($\sigma_\chi>\sigmaChiMaxwellianLowerLimit$ under each model at 95\% credibility).

-As described above, under the Asymmetric kick model we find support for polar kicks, preferentially oriented along the BH spin axis and out of the orbital plane.
-Figure~\ref{fig:kick-angles} illustrates the implied distribution of kick angles $\phi$ relative to the orbital plane.
-Each light red trace represents the distribution generated by a single draw from the posterior of Asymmetric model parameters in Fig.~\ref{fig:corner-asymmetric}, while the solid black curve traces the population predictive distribution that has been marginalized over our uncertainty in $\sigma_\newparallel$ and $\sigma_\newperp$.
-While polar kicks are not \textit{required} (approximately 25\% of samples have larger average in-plane kick velocities than out-of-plane velocities), they are favored, with the population predictive distribution indicating that BHs are roughly three times more likely to receive a kick oriented along their spin axis ($\phi = \pm 90^\circ$) than in the orbital plane ($\phi = 0^\circ$).